 - Indexes to Certificates of Competency, Masters, Mates, Engineers and Fishing Officers, Home and Foreign Trade 1910-1969 (reference BT 352)

-If the relevant certificate numbers are known, original documents relating to mates, masters and engineers can be requested for viewing or scanning using a standard form on the NMM website: rmg.co.uk/researchers/library/masters-certificates-request-form
+If the relevant certificate numbers are known, original documents relating to mates, masters, skippers, and engineers can be requested for viewing or scanning by e-mailing email@example.com.
+To order a certificate to view in the library, information about registering can be found here: Caird Library.

 Career details for mates and masters active in the foreign trade in the period 1869-1947 can be found in the Lloyd's Captain Registers.
 Microfilm copies of the registers are on open access in the Caird Library reading room.
 Each volume is arranged alphabetically by name of individual and provides details of vessels and dates of engagements.
-The originals are held by the London Metropolitan Archives (LMA) at Clerkenwell: cityoflondon.gov.uk/things-to-do/visiting-the-city/archives-and-city-history/london-metropolitan-archives
+The originals are held by the London Metropolitan Archives.

 1.4 Fishing skippers and second hands